Before You Get Started

 - Only the Campaigns under the specified Campaign Record Type Label will be synced.

-- Campaign Record Types is available under Settings Icon > Setup > Object Manager > Email Campaign > Record Types.
+- Campaign Record Types are available under Settings Icon > Setup > Object Manager > Email Campaign > Record Types.

 - Salesforce Campaigns with the specified Campaign Record Type Label here will not be included during the sync.
 Use a comma as the separator.